utmstack/UTMStack/README.md

   5000/TCP and 8000/TCP (Used to connect with the assets discovery service)

-- Open the following input ports for internet access to the master:

-  9999/TCP (Used to conntect Zapier to UTMStack)

-  1194/TCP (Used to connect probe/proxy over the internet using VPN)

  - Open the following ports from agentless devices (firewalls, hypervisors, etc) to master or probe/proxy:

   2055/UDP (Used to send Netflow packets)